SiMa: Effective and Efficient Matching Across Data Silos Using Graph Neural Networks: Experimental Evaluation

 \section{Experimental Evaluation}

 In this section, we assess the effectiveness and efficiency of \method{} through an extensive set of experiments.
 In what follows, we first describe our experimental setup, namely the datasets, baselines and settings against which we assess our method.
-We then present our experimental results, where we focus on: \emph{i}) the effect of our proposed optimizations (Section~\ref{sec:opt}), the ability of \method{} to adapt to different settings, and how well it competes with the state-of-the art matching baselines, both in terms of effectiveness and efficiency.
+We then present our experimental results, where we focus on: \emph{i}) the effect of different parameters for training the GraphSAGE model, \emph{ii}) how the different sampling and training techniques (Section~\ref{sec:opt}) affect \method's effectiveness and execution time, and \emph{iii}) how \method{} compares with other matching and simple ML baselines both in terms of effectiveness and efficiency.
+Our main results can be summarized as follows: